Graduate Studies Faculty

 Summary of Current Research

 Ehlers CL, Walter NAR, Dick D, Buck KJ, Crabbe JC (2010).
 A comparison of selected quantitative trait loci associated with alcohol use phenotypes in humans and mouse models.
-Addiction Biology (Jan issue), in press.
+Addiction Biology.
+15: 185-199.

 Chen G, Reilly M, Kozell L, Hitzemann R, Buck KJ (2009).
 Chronic alcohol withdrawal severity is associated with neuronal activation of limbic and basal ganglia circuitry in mice.
 Alcohol 43:411-20.

 Kozell LB, Walter NAR, Milner LC, Wickman K, Buck KJ (2009).
 Mapping a barbiturate withdrawal locus to a 0.44Mb interval and analysis of a novel null mutant identifies a role for Kcnj9 (GIRK3) in withdrawal from pentobarbital, zolpidem, and ethanol.
 Journal of Neuroscience.
 29:11662-11673.